1. Introduction to PCI and PCI Registered Reports

 2.18 Open review and anonymous review

 PCI RR publishes all reviews of recommended manuscripts, with reviewers retaining the choice to sign their reviews or remain anonymous (unless one of the authors is a PCI RR Managing Board member, in which case all reviews must be signed.
 This is because Managing Board members have access to confidential information about all submissions, which poses an ethical problem if a reviewer wishes to remain anonymous from the authors).
-All Stage 1 and 2 reviews and recommender decision letters are published on the PCI RR platform at the point of Stage 2 acceptance.
-Reviews of rejected submissions are not published.
+All Stage 1 and 2 reviews and recommender decision letters are published on the PCI RR platform no later than the point of Stage 2 acceptance.
+Reviews of rejected submissions are not published and we ask that authors and reviewers refrain from self-publishing (e.g. on the OSF) the content of the reviews, either during the review process or following rejection.
 Reviewers and recommenders are expected to adhere to the PCI RR code of conduct, avoiding abusive or discriminatory language in their comments.
 Reviews that are judged to violate the code of conduct may be returned to the reviewer for editing, or discarded.

 PCI RR also offers authors the opportunity to submit anonymously at Stage 1 (but not at Stage 2).
 To submit anonymously, remove all nominative information from the manuscript and supplementary files (including the file properties).
 Then post your article and supplementary files on a server or repository (e.g. OSF - follow the instructions here, GitHub - follow the instructions here) which will allow you to share the files via an anonymous URL.
 When the article has appeared on this server, you can submit it to PCI RR.
 See the How To...? section for further details.

 2.19 Recommender triage